NCAR/i-wrf/docs/Users_Guide/matthewjetstream.rst

 Both WRF and METplus require some configuration files to direct their behavior, and those are downloaded from the I-WRF GitHub repository.
-Some of those configuration files must then be copied into run folders.
+Some of those configuration files are then copied into the run folders.
 These commands perform the necessary operations::

     git clone https://github.com/NCAR/i-wrf ${WORKING_DIR}/i-wrf